-1. For participants who elected LTD, Sedgwick will send all open STD claims to LINA via an
+- 1. For participants who elected LTD, Sedgwick will send all open STD claims to LINA via an electronic file.

-- electronic file.
 LINA plan administrators will also have access to the Sedgwick system to view pertinent claims information. - 2.
 Sedgwick will send a letter notifying the claimant that the claim was referred to LINA for evaluation of LTD Benefits. - 3.
-LINA will acknowledge receipt of claim by sending out a confirmation letter to the employee once the online submission is completed. - 4.
-Within 10 days, a dedicated claim manager will contact the employee via telephone to introduce themselves and notify the employee of the process.
-A follow-up letter will be sent following this conversation to notify the claimant of any outstanding information and all applicable policy provisions.
+LINA will send a letter to the participant requesting completion of the Disability Questionnaire and authorization form. - 4.
+Upon receipt of the Disability Questionnaire and authorization form from the participant, LINA will review the claim for eligibility.